Geometric quantum discord of an arbitrary two-qudit state: the exact value and general upper bounds: Conclusion

 \section{Conclusion}

 In the present article, for an arbitrary two-qudit state with any dimensions at two sites, we find (Theorem 1) in the explicit analytical form the exact value of its geometric quantum discord.
-This new rigorously proved general result indicates that the lower bound found in \cite{Ran.Par:12} is attained on each two-qudit state and includes only as particular cases the exact results for a general two-qubit state \cite{Dak.Ved.Bru:10}, a general qubit-qudit state \cite{Ran.Par:12} and some special families of two-qudit states \cite{Ran.Par:12,Luo.Fu:10}.
+This new rigorously proved general result indicates that the lower bound on the geometric quantum discord found in \cite{Ran.Par:12} constitutes its exact value for each two-qudit state and includes only as particular cases the exact results for a general two-qubit state \cite{Dak.Ved.Bru:10}, a general qubit-qudit state \cite{Ran.Par:12} and some special families of two-qudit states \cite{Ran.Par:12,Luo.Fu:10}.

 Based on this new general result (\ref{25__}) of Theorem 1, we: